-- 1. Auditors often document their consideration of fraud merely by checking off items on standard audit programs and checklists rather than by considering unique features of their individual clients. - 2.
-Lack of involvement by senior members of the engagement team. - 3.
-Failure to expand audit procedures despite recognition of heightened fraud risk.
+1. auditors often document their consideration of fraud merely by checking off items on standard audit programs and checklists rather than by considering unique features of their individual clients b.
+Brainstorming sessions

+2. lack of involvement by senior members of the engagement team

+3. failure to expand audit procedures despite recognition of heightened fraud risk collection had begun, rather than as an integral part of the planning process